Constanza, Dominican Republic: Geography

 The town of Constanza is located at a height of 1220 meters (4000 ft) above sea level in the middle of the Cordillera Central (Central Range), the tallest mountain range in the island of Hispaniola and the entire Caribbean region.
 The annual average temperatures range from 41 °F (5 °C) to 68 °F (20 °C), depending on altitude and time of year.
 The valley is 8 km long and 4 km wide.

 Climate

 Frosted Hispaniolan pine forest in Valle Nuevo National Park.

 Its climate is a temperate oceanic or subtropical highland climate (Köppen Climate Classification Cfb), with cool temperatures and rainfall throughout the year.
 The average annual temperature varies from less than 10 °C in highlands to 18 °C in town.

 People in Constanza, Dominican Republic countryside farm.

 In summer, temperatures range between 25 °C to 27 °C during the day, and between 12 °C to 15 °C at night.
-Wildfires are relatively common.
+Wildfires are relatively frequent.
 In winter, the temperatures are between 21 and 24 °C at day, and 8 to 12 °C at night.
 Fog is quite common.
-The last time that Constanza had freezing temperatures was in 1958; while in Valle Nuevo freezes are usual.
+The last time that Constanza had freezing temperatures was in 1958; while in Valle Nuevo freezes are not unusual.

 The highest temperature ever recorded in town was 32.5 °C, on October 3, 1957.
 The coldest temperature was –1 °C, recorded on February 6, 1958.